NanamiKubota/NanamiKubota.github.io/_labnotes/pf_phage/2023-06-13-MPAO1_breseq_roary.md

 #     - bioinformatics
 #     - script
 layout: single_center_labnotes
-excerpt: breseq MPAO1 strains from Secor lab and translate to PAO1 locus tags using roary
+excerpt: breseq MPAO1 strains and translate to PAO1 locus tags using Roary
 ---

 <div class="notice--info">
   <b>Objective:</b> to whole genome sequence MPAO1 strains from the Secor lab and identify if potential concerning mutations exist.
-Use roary to translate MPAO1 locus tags into PAO1 locus tags.
+Use Roary to translate MPAO1 locus tags into PAO1 locus tags.
   <ul>
     <li>Pf6 deletion mutants have different colony size so look for potential variant calls that may explain this.</li>
   </ul>